 What is Major Depressive Disorder (MDD)?

 Major Depressive Disorder is a mood disorder and serious mental illness.
-It is characterized by feeling down or depressed most days for at least two weeks, although most episodes last longer.
-In addition to the mood disturbance, the disorder includes other symptoms that impact how you feel, think, and function.
-Of particular concern is that depression is associated with suicidal thoughts and behaviors.
-Although major depression can be debilitating without treatment, the illness is treatable with medications, therapy, or both.
-With treatment, the disorder is manageable and individuals can live full and productive lives.
+It is characterized by feeling down or depressed most days for at least two weeks.
+However, most episodes last longer than that.
+On top of the disturbance in mood, major depression includes other symptoms that impact how you feel, think, and function.
+For example, a big concern is that depression is linked with suicidal thoughts and behaviors.
+Although major depression can be debilitating when a person does not get treatment, effective treatments do exist.
+Major depression can be treated with medications, therapy, or both.
+When individuals get treatment, they can manage major depression and live full and productive lives.

-Over 300 million people in the world are estimated to live with depression, and the disorder is ranked among the leading causes of global disability by the World Health Organization.
-In the US alone, according to the American Psychiatric Association, an estimated 23 million individuals live with depression in a given year.
-Prevalence is highest in those 18-29 years old, and the rate is significantly lower in those over 60, although still present.
-There is consistent evidence that major depressive disorder is more prevalent in women, compared to men.
-People may only have one depressive episode, but the majority experience more than one episode over their lifetime.
+Estimates show that more than 300 million people in the world live with depression.
+The World Health Organization ranks it among the leading causes of global disability.
+The American Psychiatric Association estimates that 23 million people in the U.S. live with depression in a given year.1 Prevalence is highest in people between ages 18 and 29.
+The rate is much lower in people over age 60, yet it is still present.
+There is consistent evidence that major depression is more prevalent in women compared to men.
+Some people may only have one depressive episode.
+However, the majority of people experience more than one episode over their lifetimes.

 What Causes Major Depressive Disorder?

 The exact cause of major depression remains unknown.
-In most cases, major depression occurs due to a complex combination of factors: including those that are biological, genetic, environmental, and psychological.
+In most cases, major depression occurs due to a complex combination of factors.
+This includes factors that are biological, genetic, environmental, and psychological.

 - History of major depression among first-degree blood relatives

 - Presence of a non-mood disorder (e.g., anxiety, substance use, obsessive-compulsive disorder)